Unboxed-Software/solana-course/content/solana-nft.md

 ### 5. Prepare Assets

 Next, let's prepare the assets for our Candy Machine.
-The starter code includes an `assets` folder that has the images and metadata we will be using for our collection.
+The starter code includes an `assets` folder that has the images and the metadata files we' wi'll be using for our collection.

 Open each `.json` file and update the `address` field with the wallet address we imported to Phantom.